Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 Figure 4: 1990-2018 Time-lapse Chart of CO2 Emission and GDP per Country

-Country with Decreased CO2 Emission & Increased GDP
+Country with Decreased CO2 Emission & Increased GDP - Decoupling Countries

-If we recall some articles from OWID, where they pointed out some countries such as United Kingdom, where the economic growth still happening while at the same time, reducing the CO2 emission as shown in Figure 1.
+Recalling some articles from OWID, where they pointed out some countries such as United Kingdom, where the economic growth still happening while at the same time, reducing the CO2 emission as shown in Figure 1.
 It sounds impressive, but from the Figure 5 below, it is quite clear on why some countries like United Kingdom, Germany or USA were able to decoupled their economy from their CO2 emissions.

 Because they are already rich.

-The narrative that a country can really keep increasing their GDP per Capita without producing more CO2 emission is really an oversimplification of the whole set of conditions that allow a country to do so.
+The narrative that a country can really keep increasing their GDP per Capita without producing more CO2 emission is an oversimplification of the whole set of conditions that allow a country to do so.

 Show Code